joushx/plugshark/README.md

 # plugshark - An experimental Wireshark dissector framework for Rust

-Plugshark provides a framework for wirting Wireshark dissector plugins.
+Plugshark provides a framework for writing Wireshark dissector plugins.
 Projects utilizing this framework can build dynamic libraries that can be loaded into Wireshark to build protocol analyzers.